TIMELINE - India's moves to curb iron ore exports, mining

 2010

-July 26 -- Karnataka, governed by the Bharatiya Janata Party, bans shipments of iron ore.
-The state government had faced pressure from the ruling Congress-led government to clamp down on illegal mining.
+July 26, 2010 -- Karnataka, ruled by the Bharatiya Janata Party, bans shipments of iron ore.
+The state government had faced pressure from the ruling Congress-led federal government to clamp down on illegal mining.
 Exporters in the state subsequently challenged the ban.

-September -- Iron ore exports post their sharpest monthly fall in nearly two years after Karnataka's ban and on slow Chinese demand.
+September -- Iron ore exports post their sharpest monthly fall in nearly two years after Karnataka's ban and slow China demand.
 Exports drop 47 percent from a year earlier to 3.03 million tonnes.

 November 23 -- Iron ore miners in the state say they will challenge the ban in the Supreme Court.